 How to Conduct Water Tests

-- Check your drinking and potable water sources.
+- Check your water sources.
 These include taps, showers, and even water tanks.
-The best samples to test are the “pre-flush” or the “first draw” ones.

 - Label the sample bottle properly.
 Don’t hide any important details while you’re documenting the test.

 - In case, you suspect that there are is Legionella, observe caution when taking samples (wear a mask to avoid breathing any contaminated aerosols or mists).

 - To get samples from the showerhead, you can use a sandwich bag.
-After getting the sample, snip off a corner to slide the water to the bottle.
+Just snip off a small piece of the bottom corner and place over the showerhead)

 - Cap the sample bottles tightly.
 This will prevent any chances of leaks while on its way to the laboratory.

 How to take samples – cold water systems

 - Get the sample from the nearest point of entry or outlet.